Is Gates similar to a community college?

 Unlike public universities and colleges of applied arts and technology which receive funding from the government, career colleges are private organizations and are not funded by the government.

-Gates College of Business, Culinary & Healthcare is registered as a private career college under the Private Career Colleges Act, 2005.
+Gates College is registered as a private career college under the Private Career Colleges Act, 2005.
 This act ensures that private career colleges meet certain standards for the programs they offer as well as advertising, refund policies, and instructor qualifications.

 How does your campus differ from other private and public colleges?